HeikoKramer/linux/linux_notes.md

 Typing `lynx` opens a a kind of offensive colored **About Lynx** page, not very inviting, but let's check it out. <br>
 There are atually two files in `cd /etc/lynx/` **lynx.cfg** and **lynx.lss**. <br>
 **config**: `sudo vim /etc/lynx/lynx.cfg` **colors**: `sudo vim /etc/lynx/lynx.lss`. <br>
-Whatched [rob's video on lynx](https://youtu.be/Vdd2MTv6vrs) and just copied his [lynx.lss](https://github.com/rwxrob/dotfiles/blob/master/common/lynx/lynx.lss) – the colors are so much better now! <br>
+Whatched [rob's video on lynx](https://youtu.be/Vdd2MTv6vrs) and just copied his [lynx.lss](https://github.com/rwxrob/dotfiles/blob/master/common/lynx/lynx.lss) – the colors are much better now. <br>
 ### navigation in lynx
 So by default the **arrow keys** are used to navigate. <br>
 <kbd>down</kbd> moves **down/right**, <kbd>up</kbd> moves **up/left**.
 The cursor jumps from link to link. <br>